by Jessica (Focht) Aquiline, MSHP, LimeWorks.us Conservation Specialist

 At this point the slaked lime is combined with sand in a 1:2-3 v/v ratio to produce a lime mortar that can then be used in the laying of masonry units or as a plaster or stucco.
 Water must be added if hydrated lime powder is used, however, the volume of water should not largely exceed the volume of lime.
 Lime mortar sets by contact with carbon dioxide that is present in the air through a process known as carbonation, converting back to calcium carbonate.

-Natural hydraulic lime is produced from limestone containing 5-20% clay (marliacous limestone) that when fired at a high temperature (1000-1100°C) results in a silica-lime reaction producing belite or dicalcium silicate (Ca2SiO4), lime, alumina and carbon dioxide.
+Natural hydraulic lime is produced from limestone (calcium carbonate, CC) containing 5-20% clay (marliacous limestone) that when fired at a high temperature (1000-1100°C) results in a silica-lime reaction producing belite or dicalcium silicate (C2S), lime (calcium oxide, C), alumina (A) and carbon dioxide (C).

 Since there is more calcium carbonate present in the limestone than clay, firing produces a sizeable amount of quicklime (CaO).
 The burnt stone is then slaked with a calculated amount of water breaking it into a powder, as seen in the reaction above.

-Hydraulic lime sets initially by the reaction of dicalcium silicate with water at room temperature forming hydrated calcium silicate (Ca3Si2O7•3H2O) and some free lime (Ca(OH)2).
+Hydraulic lime sets initially by the reaction of dicalcium silicate with water (H) at room temperature forming hydrated calcium silicate (CSH) and some free lime (calcium hydroxide, CH).

 Portland cement is manufactured by firing a mixture of limestone (CC) and clay (AS), around 22%, at high temperatures (1450°C) where almost complete melting occurred, transforming the limestone clay mixture into their hydraulic mineral species, resulting in a clinker after cooling.
 The clinker is then finely ground into a powder and mixed with up to 5% gypsum, which is required to reduce the speed of setting that starts when the powder is combined with water.
 Firing of the original product at this temperature results in the production of tricalcium silicate (C3S, alite), dicalcium silicate (C2S, belite, the only active compound in hydraulic lime), tricalcium aluminate (C3A), and calcium alumino-ferrite (C4AF).